Main content

 Long hikes always have to cross roadways and frequently require walking alongside some roads for extended stretches.
 Hikers need to remain alert.

 Transportation to and from the hike is the responsibility of the participants.
 Parking is often very limited at starting and ending points.
 Please check the VTA bus schedules.
-Sometimes people are able to arrange rides from the finish point from other hikers, but that is not a given.

 Questions about the Cross-Island Hike can be sent to Bill Veno: veno@ mvcommission.org